Corps of Gendarmerie of Vatican City: Operations

-The Gendarmerie are responsible for policing the whole of Vatican City State (however the Italian Polizia di Stato and sometimes Italian Carabinieri patrol St. Peter's Square) and one of the two that provide security for the Pope within the Vatican along with Swiss Guards, as well as during the Pope's international travels accompanied by the country's local protection agencies and law enforcement.
+The Gendarmerie are responsible for policing the whole of Vatican City State (however, the Italian Polizia di Stato and sometimes Italian Carabinieri patrol St. Peter's Square) and one of the two that provide security for the Pope within the Vatican along with Swiss Guards, as well as during the Pope's international travels accompanied by the country's local protection agencies and law enforcement.

 20 of the 138 Vatican officers have received special training for anti-terrorist actions.
 Some of these officers accompany the Pope during his international travels for security.

 The Vatican has an operational centre "of high technological level", and thousands of surveillance cameras, as well as in extraterritorial Vatican properties.

 Training

 To qualify for enrollment as a gendarme, a person must be an unmarried male, between the ages of 21 and 24, of good health and a practising Catholic.
 There are also minimum requirements of height and education—standing at least 5 ft 8 in, and being a high school graduate.

-Military service is not a requirement, but is advantageous (in Italy there are two national military police forces in addition to civilian police forces).
+Military service is not a requirement, but it is advantageous (in Italy, there are two national military police forces in addition to civilian police forces).

 The Gendarmerie's patron saint is Saint Michael the Archangel.
 Since 1977, the oratory of San Pellegrino in Vaticano serves as the chapel of the Gendarmerie.
 The church previously served as the chapel of the Pontifical Swiss Guard.

 Relationship with Italy

-As Vatican City State is a country within another country and due to the nature of the policing duties of the Gendarmerie, the Vatican Government and Gendarmerie maintain strong links with the Italian police and authorities.
+As Vatican City State is a country within another country, and due to the nature of the policing duties of the Gendarmerie, the Vatican Government and Gendarmerie maintain strong links with the Italian police and authorities.

-Sometimes, they will visibly assist each other in times of crisis, such as the earthquake in 2016, when the Pope reportedly sent some gendarmes to assist in the rescue but also keeping law and order.

-The gendarmes sent were in their uniform and carrying their firearms, as it was reported that there were looters in the area.
+Sometimes, they will visibly assist each other in times of crisis, such as the August 2016 Central Italy earthquake, when the Pope reportedly sent some gendarmes to assist in the rescue, but also to keep law and order.
+The gendarmes sent were in uniform and carrying firearms, as it was reported that there were looters in the area.
 Members of the Vatican Fire Brigade and Pontifical Swiss Guard were also sent to help.

-Likewise, the Italian Arma dei Carabinieri (Italian state military police) and Polizia di Stato (Italian national civil state police) are seen in and around St. Peter's Square (Vatican territory) policing the crowds and carrying out protective duties.
+Likewise, the Italian Arma dei Carabinieri (Italian state military police) and Polizia di Stato (Italian national civil state police) are seen in and around St. Peter's Square (Vatican territory), policing the crowds and carrying out protective duties.